Exercise and Type 2 Diabetes

 Aerobic fitness level is related to the risk of developing diabetes.
 The higher the persons fitness level the lower their risk of developing the disease.
 The Multi stage Beep Test and the 2.4km Run Test are two common ways of measuring your aerobic fitness level.
 For more infomation on aerobic fitness and disease see aerobic fitness level, health and disease.

-A 14 year follow up study of 4,747 men showed those in the highest quarter for aerobic fitness had one forth of the cases of diabetes then those in the lowest fitness level (7)
+A 14 year follow up study of 4,747 men showed those in the highest quarter for aerobic fitness had one forth of the cases of diabetes then those in the lowest fitness level (8).
+Having a higher aerobic fitness level indicates are higher capillary density and possibly a greater percentage of type 1 muscle fibres.
+Both these variables are correlated to a lowered diabetes risk

 Prevention of Type 2 Diabetes

-Interventions that increase the amount of exercise a person completes or cause a resultant weight loss will have beneficial effects for those with Type 2 Diabetes.
+Interventions which increase the amount of exercise a person completes or cause a resultant weight loss will have a beneficial affect for those with Type 2 Diabetes.

 http://diabetes.niddk.nih.gov/dm/pubs/preventionprogram/